The best winery recommendations from those who REALLY know – the locals.

 Located in Russian River Valley in Sonoma County, Christopher Creek Winery is a small, family owned winery producing award winning, estate bottled wines, with annual production around 4,000 cases.
 Its portfolio includes Cabernet Sauvignon, Zinfandel, Pinot Noir, Chardonnay, Viognier, Port.

-Unti Vineyards came highly recommend from the winemaker at Kelham Vineyards and for good reason.
+Unti Vineyards came highly recommend from the winemaker at Kelham Vineyards in Napa Valley and for good reason.
 The winery specializes in Mediterranean varietal wines producing small lots of estate grown Barbera, Grenache, Montepulciano, Sangiovese, Syrah, Zinfandel and a dry Rose from Grenache and Mourvedre.
 We had a chance to swing in for a tasting and I have to say, it’s a find.
 The wines are amazing!
 You’re not going to be able to find much of it wine outside of the tasting room since the majority is sold onsite and through its membership program; only three percent of the wine actually leaves the state of California.
 A few favorites to try are the Rose, which is made from Grenache and Mourvedre, the Grenanch and Barbera.
 If you do visit, there are picnic tables outside so grab a bottle and enjoy your lunch!

 It’s not easy to find Aperture Cellars – the tasting room and the wine.
 We walked all over downtown Healdsburg searching for the tasting room, which turned out to be an art gallery showcasing the works of the winemakers father, Andy Katz.
 By the time we finally found the tasting room, it was closed.
 I was disappointed since the Aperture Cabernet Sauvignon had come highly recommended AND the winemaker, Jesse Katz grew up in Boulder, Colorado.
 All the wines are also sold out online.
 Until the next vintage…